Hiking & Biking Trails in Carmel

 13410 River Road, Carmel

-This is another asphalt trail that runs along the river, perfect for spotting waterfowl.
-Enjoy wooded areas and on the South end the River Road Park will entertain the littles.
-Head North and eventually connect with the 146th Street, Trail.
+This mile-long asphalt trail runs along the White River, perfect for spotting waterfowl.
+Enjoy wooded areas and, on the south end, Prather Park will entertain the littles.
+Head north and eventually connect with the 146th Street Trail.

 Coxhall Gardens